pymc-devs/pymc/GOVERNANCE.md

 All tasks related to the project that are not specifically listed in the description of a dedicated team are the responsibility of the PyMC team as a whole.
-At the time of writing, this includes but is not limited to: enforcing this governance  and the [PyMC code of conduct](https://github.com/pymc-devs/pymc/blob/main/CODE_OF_CONDUCT.md), developing project-related grants, soliciting of project sponsorships, decisions regarding the allocation of project-related funds, planning of the project roadmap, and triaging of GitHub issues.
+At the time of writing, this includes but is not limited to: enforcing this governance and the [PyMC code of conduct](https://github.com/pymc-devs/pymc/blob/main/CODE_OF_CONDUCT.md), developing project-related grants, soliciting of project sponsorships, decisions regarding the allocation of project-related funds, planning of the project roadmap, or triaging of GitHub issues.

 ### Team structure in practice
 This section describes how members of the PyMC team are given